tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 # Ghouls Party instructions

-Ghouls Party is a version of Ghouls: Revenge designed for kiosk/arcade cabinet type play at events or shows.
-The only game mode is Time Attack, all level sets are permanently resident, and scores are saved to disk so they are persistent between runs.
+Ghouls Party is a version of Ghouls: Revenge designed for kiosk/arcade cabinet type play at events or shows, or offline asynchronous competition.
+The only game mode is Time Attack, all level sets are permanently resident, scores are saved to disk so they are persistent between runs, and there's a BASIC tool for handling merging best scores from multiple sets of score files.

-Ghouls Party requires 1 unoccupied 16 KB sideways RAM bank.
+As well as the system requirements for Ghouls Revenge, and Ghouls Party also requires 1 unoccupied 16 KB sideways RAM bank.

 The Ghouls Party disk images are auto-booting.
 Just press SHIFT+BREAK.
 There's no title screen - the main menu will appear shortly, listing